 The VPDC is updated each year to ensure it continues to capture relevant data that complies with AIHW requirements and meets contemporary information needs.

-Proposals for changes to the VPDC from 1 July 2022 can be submitted to the HDSS HelpDesk between 19 July 2021 and 8 August 2021, using the approved template.
+Proposals for changes to the VPDC from 1 July 2022 have been distributed by email and are accessible via this link.
+Feedback on these Proposals is invited from all stakeholders using the Feedback template, and should be submitted by email to the HDSS HelpDesk by Friday 15 October 2021.
 Questions about the annual changes process can be emailed to the HDSS HelpDesk.

 Documents for VPDC changes for 2020 and prior years are accessible via the link to the VPDC Archive, below.